Positive Quote for Today

 Picture related to the title of the story

-With permission, I have extracted this picture-quote from a blog page titled The Forgotten Commandment.
+With permission, I have extracted this picture-quote from The Forgotten Commandment.
 All rights reserved worldwide.

-My parents are humble and hard-working folks.
-They have brought up my brothers and I to be educated, responsible, God-fearing and law-abiding citizens.
-When we were growing up, they had us go to church every Sunday and work hard in school.
-They sacrificed the little they had so that we could have a decent education.
+My parents are humble and responsible.
+They had my brothers and I attend church every Sunday and work hard in school, something that made us grow to be educated, God-fearing and law-abiding citizens.
 And tell me, what greater gift than education can parents bestow to their children?

-And then after I successfully emerged into this world on the last day of 1987, my mother was always there for me in the first two fragile years of my life.
+After I successfully emerged into this world, my mother was always there for me in the first two fragile years of my life.
 She had to breastfeed me whenever I cried and change my nappies whenever I wetted them.
-I must have disturbed her from her sleep and duties on numerous occasions.
+I must have awakened her on several nights.

-When I grew old enough to feed and bathe myself, my mother was still there for me by ensuring I had proper clothes to wear and food on the table.
-Day after day, I watched her wake up in the morning to go run her modest grocery in my hometown of Kiserian.
-Thanks to her efforts, I never went begging for food and money in the streets.
+When I grew old enough to feed and bathe myself, my mother ensured I had proper clothes to wear and food on the table.
+Day after day, I watched her wake up in the morning to go run her shop in my hometown of Kiserian.
+Thanks to her efforts, I never went begging for money in the streets.

-My father has also played a pivotal role in my life.
-When I was in primary school, he tutored me in maths right from Standard One so that I could excel in school.
-He also encouraged me to be a writer by making me pen compositions and read novels.
-I guess it is from those humble efforts in penning compositions and reading children's novels back in the '90s that I developed a love for writing and storytelling.
+My father, a freelance accountant, has also played a pivotal role in my life.
+When I was in primary school, he tutored me in math right from Standard 1 so that I could excel in school.
+He also encouraged me to read novels and write compositions.
+I think that was why I grew up wanting to be a writer.

-When I joined Starehe Boys' Centre in 2002 for my high school education, my father regularly visited me just to check on how I was doing and leave me with some pocket money.
-And I noted during my last weeks in high school in 2005 as I sat for the mighty KCSE exams, he visited me more frequently which revealed how deeply he wanted me to ace the exams.
-He was so proud of me when I scored an 'A' in the KCSE exams that he bought me a quality polo shirt as a reward.
+When I was pursuing my high school education at Starehe Boys' Centre, my father came to school regularly to check on me and then leave me with some pocket money.
+He was so proud of me when I scored an 'A' in KCSE exams that he bought me a quality polo shirt as a reward.

-Then when I entered Starehe Institute in 2006 to pursue a diploma in information technology, my father encouraged me to apply to top colleges in the United States.
-He paid for my SAT exams that are a requirement for applying to those top colleges, and he bought me revision books for the tests.
-Unfortunately, I didn't get accepted to any of the four colleges I applied for admission.
+Then when I joined Starehe Institute in 2006 to pursue a diploma in information technology, my father encouraged me to apply to top colleges in the United States.
+He paid for my SAT exams which the colleges require applicants to take.
+Unfortunately, I didn't get accepted at any of the colleges I applied for admission.

-Today, I am blessed to still have my parents alive.
-My mother has long since stopped running her grocery in Kiserian after she suffered a stroke in 2013.
-She stays at home where she is still recuperating from that stroke.
-But my father still works as a freelance accountant in Nairobi where he commutes to during some weekdays.
+Today, I am blessed to have both of my parents alive.
+My mother has long since stopped running her shop after she suffered a stroke in 2013.
+She stays at home where I assist her do tasks since the stroke paralyzed the left side of her body.
+But my father still works as a freelance accountant in Nairobi.

-My dear reader, if one or both of your parents are still alive, I challenge you to also honour them in the best way you can.
+My beloved reader, I urge you to also honour your parent(s) if one or both of them are still alive.
 Don't wait till they die to do so.
-Why take their bodies to a mortuary when they never saw a hospital while sick?
-Why suits when they are dead yet they wore torn clothes when they lived?
+As someone asked, why take their bodies to a mortuary when they never saw a hospital while sick?
+Why suits when they are dead yet they wore torn clothes when alive?
 Why buy them comfortable caskets when their beds were a punishment?
-Why hire a limo for their caskets when you never even bought them a wheelbarrow?
+Why hire a classy hearse when you never even bought them a wheelbarrow?
 Why cement their graves while they lived in leaking houses?
 And why last respect when they never knew it while alive?

 ---------------------------------------------------------------------